 I was raised in the illusion of a house; where the separation of interior and exterior were not distinct.
-Parts of our home were left unfinished; leaving whole sections exposed to the elements.
+Parts of our home were never finished; leaving whole sections exposed to the elements.
 Wild animals regularly and easily penetrated our attempt at domestic bliss and the Arkansas wilderness mingled with our home furnishings.
 I was a child born into the utopian back-to-the land movement.
-But romanticism of raising your children off-the-grid / off-the-land was a step removed from the often uncomfortable and isolating reality.

-Amber Imrie was born and raised off-the-grid in the Ozark Mountains of Northwest Arkansas.
-Amber was largely homeschooled throughout her childhood and first attended public school consistently at the age of twelve.
-She attended school for three years before testing out of high school and moving out on her own at age sixteen.
+Amber Imrie was raised off-the-grid in the Ozark Mountains of Northwest Arkansas.
+Largely homeschooled throughout her childhood, Imrie first attended public school consistently at the age of twelve.
+Imrie attended school for three years before testing out of high school and moving out on their own at age sixteen.

-Amber graduated with honors from UC Berkeley with a BA in Studio Art and awarded Excellence in Sculpture.
-She received her MFA from Stanford University and was awarded the Anita Squires Fowler Award in Photography.
-She founded Venison Magazine, an online contemporary art magazine, and Camp Venison, an art micro-residency.
+Imrie graduated with honors from UC Berkeley with a BA in Studio Art and Excellence in Sculpture award.
+Imrie received her MFA from Stanford University and was awarded the Anita Squires Fowler Award in Photography.
+Imrie founded Venison Magazine, an online contemporary art magazine, and Camp Venison, an art micro-residency.

 Imrie has been an artist in residence and exhibited work nationally and internationally.